Frequently Asked Questions

 Do I need to buy a gi?
 If so, what kind?

 Answer: Yes.
 The gi is foundational in Brazilian Jiu-Jitsu, and Blue Gorilla BJJ is heavily focused on gi training.
 We recommend using Gold BJJ for your gi.
+In many of the schools that built jiu-jitsu in America, the gi is mandatory until a blue belt or similar is attained.
+We are not that strict, but the gi has been around for hundreds of years for a reason.
 Contact Coach Adam about discounted pricing.

 How many times a week do I need to come to improve?